depowell/test-branching-strategies/README.md

 - update PATCH version when you make backward compatible bug fixes and merge changes from `bugfix/*` into `development

 ## automation
-- all PRs to dev automatically add version tags to dev using semver based on their type of change
+- all PRs to `development` automatically add version tags to `development` using semver based on their type of change using [development-merge-semver-tag.yml](.github/workflows/development-merge-semver-tag.yml)
-  - feat/ or features with non breaking changes that are not bug fixes increment MINOR in semver vMAJOR.MINOR.PATCH i.e. v1.0.1 would be incremented to v1.1.0 in PATCH from a feature
+  - `feat/*` or features with non-breaking changes that are not bug fixes increment MINOR in semver vMAJOR.MINOR.PATCH i.e. `v1.0.1` would be incremented to `v1.1.0` in PATCH from a feature
-  - bugfix/ bugfix branches increment PATCH version i.e. v1.0.0 >> v1.0.1
+  - `bugfix/*` or bugfix branches increment PATCH version i.e. `v1.0.0` > `v1.0.1`
-  - features with breaking changes increment MAJOR VERSION i.e. v1.0.1 >> v2.0.0
+  - features with breaking changes increment MAJOR VERSION i.e. `v1.0.1` > `v2.0.0`

-- once the team is release ready PRs from development automation can release into temporary release branches that push changes up to `env` branches for deployment
+- once the team is ready to release from `development` into an environment automation can release into temporary release branches that push changes up to `env_*` branches for deployment
-- PRs from `development` to `release` include optional parameters

-## config
+- the [workflow](.github/workflows/development-release-to-env.yml) for this is manually triggered
+- when manually triggered the user enters the version number to indicate what should be released i.e. `v1.1.123`

+## config/setup to make workflows behave correctly
 in github settings > actions:
 Choose whether GitHub Actions can create pull requests or submit approving pull request reviews.
 - Allow GitHub Actions to create and approve pull requests >> allow

+## todo
+- generate github release pages in the UI based on versions pushed into environments (through automation workflows)